Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 </main>
 ```

-If you check the browser, you'll notice that it says `undefined`, this is because we haven't set any text by default, you can just set the default text of `activeRegion` to be something like "No region selected".
+If you check the browser, you'll notice that it says `undefined`, this is because we haven't set any text by default, you can just set the default text of `activeRegion` to be something like "No region selected" for the time being.

 Now if you click on any of the regions you'll see that it shows the region we last clicked.
 Although this seems simple it is a key part of how Svelte works.
 Svelte treats every top-level variable in your `<script>` tags as that component's state and when that state is updated, it will re-render the HTML with the updated state.
 This is all done for us automatically but it is important to be aware of!

-As a finishing touch before we move onto the next section, let's just add a tiny bit of CSS so that our regions are highlighted when you hover over them and a condition in our `App.svelte` file so that the active region stays highlighted.
+As a finishing touch before we move onto the next section, let's just add a tiny bit of CSS so that the regions are highlighted when you hover over them and a condition in the `App.svelte` file so that the active region stays highlighted.

 Add the following CSS in the `<MapRegion>` component: